Idaho Public | A Better Way Forward

 Clearer accountability: support, rules, and public service live inside one visible structure.

-This single diagram now carries the main visual case.
+This single diagram shows how a new structure works.
 Switch views to compare the existing arrangement with the simpler Idaho Public Trust model.

 Current Public-Media Structure